Hedgehogo/chumsky/guide/getting_started.md

    *type erasure*, which would require performing [dynamic dispatch](https://en.wikipedia.org/wiki/Dynamic_dispatch) while your code is running.

-3. The first type parameter (i.e: ignoring the lifetime parameter) of the [`Parser`] trait is the input type.
+3. The first type parameter (i.e: ignoring the lifetime parameter) of the [`UnitParser`] trait is the input type.
 Inputs must implement the [`Input`] trait.
 Examples of inputs include strings, slices, arrays, [`Stream`]s, and much more.
    For now we specify that this parser can only operate upon string slices: but it is also possible to introduce the input type as a generic type parameter like `I: Input<'src>` instead if you want your parser to be generic across more than just string slices.

-4. The associated `Output` type of the [`Parser`] trait is the output type.
+4. The associated `Output` type of the [`UnitParser`] trait is the output type.
 This is the type of the value that your parser will eventually give you, assuming that parsing was successful.
 For now, we just use an output type of [`()`], i.e: nothing.